iiowoii3389/PaperMC-on-Heroku/README.md

 Translated to English & Updated by Ren232.

 ~ updated to 1.16.4 and optimized to the max by your boi sir.dank 🤟😤<br>
----> Ps its really bad on heroku - See for yourself IP: 0.tcp.ap.ngrok.io:14048
+---> Ps its really bad on heroku

 <h1> Features </h1>
 - You can access the file manager of the server.<br>